Serrowxd/Lambda-Notes/Back-End/Node.js.md

 const port = 5000; // defines port the server will listen to server.listen(port, () => console.log('API Running on port 5000')); // listens for traffic on the port defined. () defines a callback function that you can use to put something in the console or other things.
 ```

+## Rest
+  *Principles and constraints. `Recommendations`, not `law`.*

+  ### Constraints

+  * Client-server architecture.
+  * Stateless Architecture: Requests are not related to each other, they stand on their own.
+  * Cacheable
+    - GET, PUT, DELETE should be *idempotent*.
+  * Layered System.
+  * Code on Demand.
+  * Uniform Interfaces.